Teacher Self Care Ideas

 For the Athlete:

-I would not really consider myself an athlete; however, I do care about my body, and as I get older, I want it to be in good shape to support me in my golden years.
+I would not consider myself an athlete; however, I care about my body, and as I get older, I want it to be in good shape to support me in my golden years.
 One app that I absolutely LOVE is the Peloton app.
 Yes, you can use this for spin class, but the app, which is about $19/ month, has so much more!
-Whether you are into strength training, yoga, cardio, running, or even just walking, there are so many great classes on-demand or live that you can take!
-If you decide to sign up, connect with me at SamsonsShoppe!
+Whether you are into strength training, yoga, cardio, running, or even just walking, there are so many great on-demand or live classes that you can take!
+If you decide to sign up, connect with me at TeachingMuse!

 For the One on the Run:

-I hate cleaning.
-According to my husband, I am also not very good at it.
-So for my birthday, I saved up my gift cards and splurged on a Roomba.
-Oh.
-My.
-Goodness.
-I am kicking myself for waiting so gosh darn long!
+I’m kicking myself for waiting so gosh darn long!
 The Roomba is absolutely amazing.
 I have it scheduled to go around the house each morning while I am working, and honestly, there is nothing better than coming home to beautiful lines on the carpet.
-If you are like me and loathe any type of cleaning, this is one way to take care of yourself!
+If you are like me and loathe any cleaning, this is one way to take care of yourself!

 For the One with a Cluttered Mind:

 Have you tried Headspace?
 A few years ago, anxiety completely took over my life.
 One of the strategies I was told to try was Headspace.
-There is a free and a paid subscription, but you do NOT need to pay for this, honestly.
+There is a free and paid subscription, but honestly, you do NOT need to pay for this.
 There are so many different programs within the app that can help you with meditation, mindfulness, and a night of deeper sleep.
 I found that taking a few minutes a day helped me relieve some of the stress and anxiety from life.

 For the One who NEVER Takes a Moment:

-It is important to remember that self-care is different for everyone.
-Some of the ideas above are great, but they may not totally fit the bill for others.
-You need to make sure that you choose something that will either make your life easier or happier.
 For me, the choices above fill either one or both categories, but that doesn’t mean there aren’t other things.
-Below, I will list a few more ideas of things that a teacher – or anyone – can do to help take care of themselves.
+Below, I will list a few more ideas that a teacher – or anyone – can do to help care for themselves.
 Some of the suggestions may take a few minutes, but others might be longer.
-I hope you use this list of ideas to choose which one is best for you and remember that you are important and you need to take time for yourself!
+I hope you use this list of ideas to choose which is best for you and remember that you are important and need to take time for yourself!

 More ideas for self-care: